samueleCatalano/samueleCatalano/README.md

 - 👋 Hi, I’m @samueleCatalano
 - 👀 I’m interested in coding and cybersecurity
 - 🌱 I’m currently learning Java Spring
-- 💞️ I’m looking to collaborate on ...
+- 👨‍💻 I'm working on the project Flow_Open_Spring
 - 📫 How to reach me csamuele73@gmail.com

 <!---